The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Pakhalivka, a illage opposite Muratovo – Chuv. pakhal «to appraise, evaluate».

-In our agglomeration can see a chain of place names that begins with the village of Karpaty.
+Among this agglomeration, one can see a chain of place names that begins with the village of Karpaty.
 The locals could not call the settlement by the name the Carpathian Mountains, moreover, the village of the same name exists in the Ulyanovsk Region, close to the Chuvash Republic, and Chuvash dwells in the village.
-Obviously, decoding the name can be considered Chuv. car "to fence off, block" and pat "at all, absolutely".
+Decoding the name can be considered Chuv. car "to fence off, block" and pat "at all, absolutely".
 The name of the station Brazol near the town of Lutugino can be understood as "full well" (Chuv. pĕr "full", çăl "well").
-This place-name for the nomadic peoples is very believable and has a similar name Brazolove village in the Dnipropetrovsk region.
+This place name for the nomadic peoples is very believable and has a similar name Brazolove village in the Dnipropetrovsk region.

-There ore on the opposite side of the mine Kartamishev also a few cryptic names.
-Names Bakhmut, Kurdyumivka and Kodema, obviously have Bulgarish origin, and to the Anglo-Saxon could be considered the following:
+There are a few cryptic names on the opposite side of the mine Kartamishev.
+Names Bakhmut, Kurdyumivka, and Kodema, obviously have Bulgarish origin, and to the Anglo-Saxon could be considered the following:

 Kramatorsk– OE crammian "to press something into something else".
 The previous name Kram was added by the name of the Torets River.

-Holmivs'kyi, a twon in Donetsk Region – OE. holm «wave, sea, water»
+Holmivs'kyi, a town in Donetsk Region – OE. holm «wave, sea, water»

-Hladosove (Gladosove), a twon in Donetsk Region – OE glæd «shining, gracious, kind», ōs «pagan divinity».
+Hladosove (Gladosove), a town in Donetsk Region – OE glæd «shining, gracious, kind», ōs «pagan divinity».

 Korsun', a village and a river in Donetsk Region – OE cors "reed".